 There are a few different types of mobility scooter, each with features and benefits designed to suit specific needs and lifestyles.
 All of these can be ordered online or test driven in one of our UK mobility shops.
 We can help you decide if you need a boot scooter, a portable scooter, class 2 invalid carriage which is ideal for pavement use, or a class 3 road legal scooter that offers longer ranges and more features.

 Folding mobility scooters use automatic folding frames, so there`s no need for awkward disassembly.
 With a click of a button on the scooter or a key fob, these travel scooters fold quickly to a compact, easy to store size, perfect for hassle free travel on public transport.

-Travel mobility scooters are lightweight, compact scooters that can be dismantled for ease of storage and transportation.
-This type is ideal for anyone looking to take their scooter on holiday, whether home or abroad, or for days out and about.
+Travel mobility scooters are lightweight, portable models that can be dismantled for ease of storage and transportation.
+These are ideal for anyone looking to take their scooter on holiday, whether at home or abroad, or for short trips to the shops.

 Pavement mobility scooters are generally larger in size, with bigger batteries offering a longer travel range.
 You will often find extra features, such as suspension systems and padded captain`s seats, to keep you comfortable over longer distances.

 These road legal long-distance mobility scooters can travel at a maximum speed of 8mph, but must be limited to 4mph and below for pavement use.
 Safety features like lights, mirrors and efficient braking systems ensure they comply with British Government requirements for class 3 scooters.
 You do not need a driving licence to drive a road legal mobility scooter, however, you do need to register it with the DVLA, and insurance is recommended.